Nicole Strachan, DVM, DACVIM (SAIM)

 Journal of Veterinary Internal Medicine – February 2, 2022

-Send a Message to Dr. Strachan
+Send a Message to Dr. Fein

 ACVIM Diplomate Logo

-Dr. Nicole Strachan
+Dr. Nicole Fein

 What is a board-certified veterinary internal medicine specialist?